SkyPressATX/nestjs-dynamodb/README.md

-# NestJS Typed DynamoDB
+# SkyPress NestJS DynamoDB

 ## Description

-Opinated way to use DynamoDB with NestJS and typescript, heavily inspired by [nest-typegoose](https://github.com/kpfromer/nestjs-typegoose)
+Opinated way to use DynamoDB with NestJS and typescript, heavily inspired by [nestjs-typed-dynamodb](https://www.npmjs.com/package/nestjs-typed-dynamodb)

 ## Getting Started

 First install this module

-`yarn add nestjs-typed-dynamodb`
+`npm install @skypress/nestjs-dynamodb`

 Notice that it will install [dynamodb-data-mapper-annotations](https://github.com/awslabs/dynamodb-data-mapper-js/tree/master/packages/dynamodb-data-mapper-annotations) as a dependency